-You must submit the following items to the TDA:
+CEs must submit the following items to the TDA:

-- Notification of the date, time and location for bid opening a minimum of 14 calendar days prior to the bid opening date (for competitive bidding) - A copy of Form H1628, SFSP Invitation for Bid and Sontract, for approval. - Copies of all opened bids, a certificate of independent price determination and an explanation for your decision to select a particular FSMC.
-You cannot award a contract until TDA has reviewed all bids and supporting documentation and has contacted a representative of the contractor. - The list of contractors to whom a copy of the invitation for bid was sent. - A list of newspapers, magazines of other method of public notification in which advertisements were placed and the dates that they appeared. - A copy of the contract between the FSMC and your organization prior to the start of program operations. - A copy of the award letter and a copy of each letter sent to all rejected bidders after the bid award has been determined.
+- Notification of the date, time and location for bid opening a minimum of 14 calendar days prior to the bid opening date (for competitive bidding). - A copy of SFSP Invitation for Bid (IFB) and Contract, for approval. - Copies of all opened bids, a certificate of independent price determination and an explanation for the decision to select a particular FSMC.
+A CE cannot award a contract until TDA has reviewed all bids and supporting documentation and has contacted a representative of the contractor. - The list of contractors to whom a copy of the invitation for bid was sent. - A list of newspapers, magazines or other method of public notification in which advertisements were placed and the dates that they appeared. - A copy of the contract between the FSMC and the CE prior to the start program operations. - A copy of the award letter and a copy of each letter sent to all rejected bidders after the bid award has been determined.